Section 1. Degree/Enrollment Status

 Employers are allowed to express a preference for students with a current Federal Work Study Award when advertising a job.

-Entering or re-entering students who have registered for classes and are financially cleared for the subsequent semester may view existing job vacancies through Student Job Finder two weeks prior to the first day of the break period for which they are eligible to work.
+Entering or re-entering students who have registered for classes and are financially cleared for the subsequent semester may view existing job vacancies through Student Job Finder two weeks prior to the first day of the break period preceding the semester.

-Students may begin work at the beginning of the break period preceding their attendance at SIUE after providing proof of enrollment and financial clearance to their supervisor.
+Students may begin work the first day of the payroll period that includes the first day of classes for the semester after providing proof of enrollment and financial clearance to their supervisor.

 Students suspended from SIUE are not eligible to continue employment or begin student employment until they have been officially reinstated and provide proof of reinstatement to the student employment area.